Nine questions you haven't dared to ask about the World Rally Championship in Umeå.

 3) Are there airbags in rally cars?

-–They can't withstand all the impacts a rally car is subjected to.
-With jumps that can measure up to 40 meters and front and rear bumpers regularly diving into snowdrifts, airbags would deploy at the slightest impact.
-Moreover, there is no purpose for an airbag for the driver and navigator.
-They are so tightly secured with seat belts and head restraints that they should barely be able to move in the event of a collision, she says.
+No, rally cars do not have airbags.
+They simply would not withstand the impacts a rally car is exposed to.
+With jumps that can reach up to 40 meters and with both the front and rear bumpers regularly plowing into snowbanks, the airbags would deploy almost immediately.
+In addition, airbags serve no real purpose for the driver and co-driver.
+They are strapped in so tightly with harnesses and neck restraints that they can barely move during a collision.

 Bonus information: The roll cage that revolutionized safety in motorsport was invented in Umeå in 1955.

-4) Do drivers warm up before getting into the car, or do they rely solely on seat warmers?
+4) Do drivers warm up before getting into the car, or do they rely entirely on heated seats?

 5) What sets a rally car apart from a regular car?

-–Everything.
-The only thing untouched might be the door handle.
-A rally car is extensively modified and specially built to get from point A to point B as quickly as possible.
-Comfort is not a priority; it's more of a compromise.
-The focus is on making the cars go fast, and they certainly do.
-On one of last year's stages, the drivers averaged a speed of 141 kilometers per hour, with top speeds reaching up to 190 km/h, says Sandra Nyström.
+Everything.
+The only untouched part might be the door handle.
+A rally car is rebuilt and specially designed to get from point A to point B as fast as possible.
+Comfort is not a requirement—if anything, it’s something that is compromised.
+The goal is speed, and they are fast.
+On one of last year’s stages, drivers averaged 141 km/h, with top speeds reaching nearly 190 km/h.

 6) What happens if a rally car gets a flat tire?
 Are there service teams on-site after the stages?

-–If a car gets a flat tire, the driver has two options: either finish the stage with the flat tire or change the tire themselves.
-A rally car can only be serviced and repaired by team personnel in a designated area at Nolia.
-If something happens during the stages, the driver and co-driver must solve the problem on their own, without assistance from anyone else, using only spare parts or tools they have in the car.
-The only time they can seek help is if they go off the road, in which case they can enlist the help of spectators to get back on the road.
-It's usually not difficult for them to find assistance; I know many spectators who bring ropes and shovels into the woods, ready to help if needed, she says.
+If a car gets a puncture, the driver has two options: either complete the stage with the flat tire or stop and change the wheel themselves.
+A rally car may only be serviced and repaired by the team’s mechanics in a designated service area at Nolia.
+If something happens out on the stages, the driver and co-driver must solve the problem themselves, without help from anyone else and using only the spare parts and tools they carry in the car.
+The only exception is if the car leaves the road—then they are allowed to accept help from spectators to get back onto the road.
+And that usually isn’t a problem.
+Many spectators bring ropes and shovels into the forest, ready to help if needed.

 Photo: Philip Avesand

-–Red Barn Arena.
-It's the epicenter of the WRC rally – this is where it happens.
-A pleasant walk or a short bus ride from Umeå city center.
-At the I20 area, you'll find WRC's newest and hottest arena.
-Spectacular jumps and straight stretches where cars will reach maximum speed, food courts, VIP areas, and live performances.
-This is the place to experience WRC rally, party, and family fun.
-And after the competitions, just stroll into the city center and its restaurants.
+The stages held at Red Barn Arena.
+This is the epicenter of the WRC—it’s where everything happens.
+An easy walk or short bus ride from central Umeå.
+In the I20 area, you’ll find the WRC’s newest and hottest arena.
+Spectacular jumps and long straights where cars will reach top speed, food courts, VIP areas, and live performers.
+This is the place to experience world-class rallying, party vibes, and a family-friendly festival atmosphere.
+And once the day’s racing is over, it’s just a short walk back into the city center and its restaurants.

-9) Is a snowmobile necessary to get from one stage to another?
+8) Do you need a snowmobile to get from one stage to another?

 Absolutely not.
-In addition to buses, there are parking spaces for cars at each stage.
-A good tip is to carpool as it can get crowded on some stages.
-All relevant practical information can be found on rallysweden.com or Visit Umeå.
+In addition to shuttle buses, each stage has parking areas for passenger cars.
+A good tip is to carpool, as some stages can get crowded.
+All practical information can be found at rallysweden.com or Visit Umeå.

-A trophy, a wreath, and of course, a great deal of honor.
+A trophy, a wreath—and, of course, a large helping of glory.